 You must complete 30 credits over 3 semesters to obtain a Master of Science in Integrated Digital Media.
-Our students typically take a 4-course load at 3 credits per course in the fall and spring of their first year.
-We recommend that you enroll in the 6-credit thesis seminar in your second year.
+Our students typically take a 4 course load at 3 credits per course in the fall and spring of their first year.
+We recommend that you enroll in each of the 3-credit thesis seminars in your second and third semesters.
 Below is the distribution of your credit requirements.

 First Semester, Fall